nasaharvest/crop-mask/README.md

 ## 3. Running inference locally

-**Prerequisite: Getting unlabeled data:**
+**Prerequisite: Getting data for inference:**

 1. Ensure local environment is set up.
-2. Specify the destination folder and bounding box in scripts/export_for_unlabeled.py and run
+2. Specify the destination folder and bounding box in scripts/export_region.py and run
     ```bash
-    python scripts/export_for_unlabeled.py
+    python scripts/export_region.py
     ```
 3. Google Earth Engine will automatically export satellite images to Google Drive.
 4. Once the satellite data has been exported, download it from Google Drive into [data/raw](data/raw).